-Once you are in a leadership and influencer position in your industry, then the tool has the potential to have a greater amount of influence on your brand perception.
+Once you are in leadership and influencer position in your industry, then the tool has the potential to have a greater amount of influence on your brand perception.
 Choosing a particular tool or platform may be perceived as an endorsement.
 Now you are taking on how people feel about said particular software brand.
-This same concept can be applied to partnerships and relationships with personal brands similarly as a business tool brand.
+This same concept can be applied to partnerships and relationships with personal brands similarly to a (SaaS) software as a service brand.

-Are affiliate promotions of the tools you recommend part of your business model?
+Do you use affiliate promotions of software (SaaS tools) as part of your business model?
 The answer will determine your next steps.
 If yes, then this decision of selecting a tool has the potential to positively or negatively affect brand perception.

 I am not an attorney, nor am I qualified to give legal advice.
 My opinion is that contracts set boundaries and can help add a layer of protection for your business.
 Boundaries in business are good.
 They help manage expectations and help you avoid surprises.

-The answer is that yes, you might be exposing your brand to negative press, public scrutiny, negative perception and feedback in your communities.
-Planning to promote the tool?
+The answer is that yes, you might be exposing your brand to negative press, public scrutiny, negative perception, and feedback in your communities.
+Are you planning to promote the tool?
 Do you publicly tell people what tools your business uses?

 Attaching your business to another brand can affect your brand reputation both in positive good ways and negative.
 You have to decide what are the criteria that make a brand a good partner for you.
 Then set boundaries and guidelines around what would cause you to disqualify them?

 Your brand reputation is built on the quality and alignment of the partnerships and working with other brands.
 If you say yes to promoting the product, then this decision does influence your brand.
-The focus is still on the question does the tool solve the problems and function the way that you want.
+The focus is still on the question does the tool solves the problems and functions the way that you want.
 Does it work the way that you want?
 Does it meet your needs?